m-clare/gusset_design/notes.md

 - include visualization of geometry parameters for design
 - 3D potential visualization
 - quadrants based on XY plane
+- cross section of beam/column/brace drawn in x,y (initially)
+- gusset drawn in x, y (initially)
+- transformation to get beam/column/brace to correct orientation/rotation
+    - vector normal to plane
+    - web orientation
+    - need transformation matrix from one frame to another frame
+    - apply transformation matrix to each point
+    - orient points method? transformations
+    - geometry -> xforms -> transformation -> from_frame_to_frame

 ### Design Guide Notes
 - KISS Method - all vertical force goes to column/gusset interface, all horizontal force goes to beam/gusset interface - not the most economical